Forensic Accounting

 Do you assist with post-award grant compliance and reporting?

 Absolutely.
-I can act as an advisor to help your organization manage grant funds, track expenditures, and prepare accurate reports to meet federal, state, and tribal grantor requirements.
+I can act as an advisor to help your organization manage grant funds, track expenditures, and prepare accurate reports to meet federal, state, and/or tribal grantor requirements.

 How do you ensure our organization remains audit-ready for grant funding?

-The responsibility for passing any audit always remains with the organization itself.
-However, I can help with key parts of the process, such as implementing documentation standards, developing internal controls, and performing reviews to apot issues before the audit begins.
+The responsibility for passing any audit always remains with your organization.
+However, I can help with key parts of the process, such as implementing documentation standards, developing internal controls, and performing pre-reviews to spot issues before the audit begins.

 What systems or tools do you recommend for effective grant tracking?